 On November 16, 2015, Infosys acquired 100% membership interest in Noah Consulting, LLC (Noah), a leading provider of advanced information management consulting services for the oil and gas industry.
 The business acquisition was conducted by entering into a share purchase agreement for cash consideration of \$33 million, contingent consideration of upto \$5 million and an additional consideration of upto \$32 million, referred to as retention bonus payable to the employees of Noah at each anniversary year following the acquisition date for the next three years, subject to their continuous employment with the group at each anniversary.
-During the year ended March 31, 2016 based on an assessment of Noah achieving the targets for the year ended December 31, 2015 and year ended December 31, 2016, the entire contingent consideration has been reversed in the consolidated statement of comprehensive income.
+During the year ended March 31, 2016 based on an assessment of Noah achieving the targets for the year ended December 31, 2016, the entire contingent consideration has been reversed in the consolidated statement of comprehensive income.

 The retention bonus is treated as a post-acquisition employee remuneration expense as per IFRS 3.
-For the three months ended June 30, 2017 and June 30, 2016, a post-acquisition employee remuneration expense of \$2 million and \$5 million has been recorded in the statement of comprehensive income.
+For the three months ended September 30, 2017 and September 30, 2016, a post-acquisition employee remuneration expense of \$2 million and \$4 million has been recorded in the statement of comprehensive income.
+For the six months ended September 30, 2017 and September 30, 2016, a post-acquisition employee remuneration expense of \$4 million and \$9 million has been recorded in the statement of comprehensive income.